alpguvenir/NearestPoints/README.md

 Process finished with exit code 0
 ```

-# Timing experiment
+# Timing

-For each of the sample inputs provided, a timing experiment is made.
+For each of the sample inputs provided, a timing experiment is made using the System.nanoTime() function.
+The specification of the computer that the testing was performed:
+ - Processor 2.4 GHz Intel Core i5

 The program is executed for each of the sample files 3 times:

 |                       |    Trial 1             |   Trial 2             | Trial 3               |